Exploring the deep atmospheres of HD 209458b and WASP-43b using a non-gray general circulation model: Methods

 To parametrize the deep magnetic drag and to stabilize the lower boundary, we followed \citet{Carone2020GCM}.
 We imposed additional Rayleigh friction to the winds in the deep layers ($p \geq \SI{490}{\bar}$).
 Within these layers we damp the zonal velocity $u$ $[\SI{}{\m\per\s}]$ and meridional velocity $v$ $[\SI{}{\m\per\s}]$ by

 where we set the strength of the drag $\tilde\tau_\mathrm{deep}$ $[\SI{}{\s}]$ as

-We used the same parameters as in \citet{Carone2020GCM} and set $\tau_\mathrm{deep} = \SI{1}{\day}$. \citet{Carone2020GCM} showed that these measures are important for maintaining numerical stability and to prevent nonphysical boundary effects for WASP-43b.
+We used the same parameters as in \citet{Carone2020GCM} and set $\tau_\mathrm{deep} = \SI{1}{\day}$.\footnote{There is a typo in the drag description in \citet{Carone2020GCM}: $\tau_\mathrm{fric}$ and $\tau_\mathrm{bottom,fric}$ should be $\frac{1}{\tau_\mathrm{fric}}$ and $\frac{1}{\tau_\mathrm{bottom,fric}}$ respectively.} \citet{Carone2020GCM} showed that these measures are important for maintaining numerical stability and to prevent nonphysical boundary effects for WASP-43b.
 These authors found that models with and without the deep drag yield small differences and only in the temperature and dynamics.

 We did not use a convective adjustment scheme to model convection on a subgrid scale \citep[e.g.,][]{Deitrick2020GCM, Lee2021GCM} because we are explicitly interested in the formation and stability of a deep adiabat by vertical heat-transport. \citet{Sainsbury-Martinez2019Inflation} argued that such a deep adiabat should form due to the absence of radiative heating and cooling at layers higher up in the atmosphere compared to layers where the atmosphere would become unstable to convection according to the Schwarzschild criterion.